vbarrosos/nhs_ed_simulation/README.md

 You can also run the test simulation using the provided Jupyter notebook:

-1. Navigate to the `python` directory:
+1. Navigate to the `python/notebooks` directory:
     ```bash
-    cd python
+    cd python/notebooks
     ```

 2. Open the `test_simulation.ipynb` notebook: